The Profit Maximizing Price and Quantity in the Short Run

 Because there are low barriers to entry into monopolistic competition, a firm is not expected to make economic (above-normal) profits in the long run.
 If a firm is making above-normal profits, then in the long run, existing firms will increase supply, and new firms will enter this industry to take advantage of the lucrative conditions.
 The increase in the supply will lower the price.
 This will lower the original firm’s profits back to a normal level (zero economic profits).
 The opposite occurs when firms lose money.

 In the long run, a monopolistically competitive firm earns a normal (average) accounting, or zero economic profits.
 A firm looks at its cost of production and then marks up its price to obtain a reasonable profit.
 If firm A marks up its price too much, competing firm B will take advantage of it by charging a lower price.
 This will cause firm A to lose market share, and it will have to respond by lowering its price.
 This process occurs in any industry, as long as there is free and unrestricted competition (no government barriers), or the threat of competition.
-It is rare for a firm in a competitive market to charge excessively high prices and experience above-normal profits in the long run.
+Because of the relative ease of entry into the industry, it is rare for a firm in a competitive market to charge excessively high prices and experience above-normal profits in the long run.

 Unlike the perfectly competitive firm, the monopolistically competitive firm’s price is not at the minimum point on the average total cost curve.
 The profit-maximizing price and average cost are to the left of the minimum average total cost.
 This means that in terms of average costs the monopolistically competitive firm is not producing at its most efficient point.